ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 IMPORTANT: as esp32 comes with default bootloader, it may use peripherals already, e.g. bootloader uses UART0

+Common in embedded to overload terms, e.g. STM32 board

 ## Security
  * Keep a software BOM.
 Actually update your dependencies when vulnerabilities are discovered and addressed.
  * Using and verifying hashes of executables during updates
  * Actually test your software (e.g., fuzzing, to make sure you validate your inputs)

+MCU control bits, e.g. read/write protection on flash, usage of SWD.
+Only removed with entire chip erase.

 ## Multidisciplinary
 Ask EE (possibly in schematic review):